 The overview shows two charts, one for queued messages and one with the message rate.
 You can change the time interval shown in the chart by pressing the text (chart: last minute) above the charts.
 Information about all different statuses for messages can be found by pressing (?).

 Queued messagesA chart of the total number of queued messages for all your queues.
 Ready show the number of messages that are available to be delivered.
-Unacked are the number of messages for which the server is waiting for acknowledgement.
+Unacked are the number of messages for which the server is waiting for acknowledgment.

 Messages rateA chart with the rate of how the messages are handled.
 Publish show the rate at which messages are entering the server and Confirm show a rate at which the server is confirming.